Memphis Area Transit Authority: Current routes

+Bus fleet

+Trolley

 Initially opened in 1993, the Main Street Trolley Line uses classic streetcars on a system that has grown to three routes: one along the riverfront, another serving Main Street in the heart of downtown Memphis, and an extension on Madison Avenue.
 The Madison Avenue line opened in 2004, as the initial stage of a light rail system that would connect downtown Memphis with the Memphis International Airport and eventually to regional transit service beyond the MATA service boundaries.

 Service was replaced by buses after two trolleys caught fire in late 2013 and early 2014.
 After nearly four years, the Main Street Trolley Line was reinstated in 2018.

-Currently, MATA offers trolley line services seven days a week.
-The Main Street Line operates trolleys with 12-minute headways throughout the day.
-The Riverfront Line and Madison Line operate buses with 40-minute and 30-minute headways respectively.
+The Main Street Line operated trolleys with 12-minute headways throughout the day.
+The Riverfront Line and Madison Line operated buses with 40-minute and 30-minute headways respectively.

-MATA has 5 operable trolleys, but only 4 are operated at a time.

-Bus

-MATA operates 24 fixed-route bus routes.
-On MATA's system map, bus routes are organized into three categories based on rush hour frequency: high frequency routes have 30 minute weekday frequency, medium frequency routes have 60 minute weekday frequency, and low frequency routes have greater than 60 minute weekday frequency.

-The MATA fixed-route fleet consists of 122 Gillig Advantage Low Floor buses.
-All of the buses have bike racks on the front of the vehicle.
-They are also all equipped with WiFi.

-MATAplus
+On August 18, 2024, MATA suspended trolley service indefinitely due to an investigation into issues with brakes and costly upgrades recommended by TDOT.

+Paratransit

 MATAplus is a shared ride paratransit service designed to meet the transportation needs of persons with disabilities in the Memphis service area.
-The service covers the same area as the MATA bus system and operate during the same days and hours as the fixed-route bus system in the same area.
-The service area extends three-fourths (3/4) of a mile beyond the fixed-routes, which means that anywhere beyond the area mentioned can not qualify for MATAplus services.
+The service covers the same area as the MATA bus system with hours of operation being determined by the nearest bus route.
+The service area extends three-fourths (3/4) of a mile beyond the fixed-routes, which means that anywhere beyond the area mentioned cannot qualify for MATAplus services.
 Two types of services are offered through MATAplus: Advance/Demand Response, which allows riders to book reservations in advance, and a subscription service that allows riders to use the service to take them to their destination and back.